OWDM/number-image-to-mnist/README.md

 models: Stores trained models, including mnist_model2.h5 which is the output from RunTheModel.py.

 notebooks: Jupyter notebooks for detailed exploration and explanation of the project's methodology.

+## Contact Information

+For any queries or collaboration, feel free to contact me:

+- Email: [OWD.1@outlook.com]